idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeLinearElasticPFFractureStress.md

-# Compute Quasi-birttle Linear Elastic Phase Field Fracture Stress
+# Compute Linear Elastic Phase Field Fracture Stress

 ## Description

 This material implements the unified phase-field model for mechanics of damage and quasi-brittle failure from Jian-Ying Wu [!cite](JYWu2017).
+The pressure on the fracture surface can be optionally applied as described in [!cite](CHUKWUDOZIE2019957) and [!cite](Mikelic2019).

 ## Crack Surface Energy